UKGovernmentBEIS/ctf-evals-core/README.md

 `ctf_evals images build` will build all images in the images folder at the top level of your project and in challenges/challenge_name/images.
 Path is mapped to an image tag you may use in docker compose files.
 For example
 `./images/generic_agent -> ctf-generic_agent:1.0.0`
 `./challenges/ctf_01/images/victim -> ctf-ctf_01-victim:1.0.0`
-We also include out own kali linux image which we use internally
+We also include out own kali linux image which we use internally it will be mapped to:
+`ctf-agent-environment:1.0.0`

+`ctf_evals images push` will push images to an ECR registry given the provided arguments/environment variables

 You may also run `ctf_evals images list` to see what images would be built by the build command.
-The provided tests verify that challenge image tags are valid
+If you provide arguments specifying your ECR registry it will show how images will be pushed to ECR

 ## Tests